Want a 144Hz gaming monitor with a 1ms response time speed for the best performance in competitive first-person shooters?

 - Price/Value - 8/108/10

-The Pixio PX276 is the most affordable 27-inch 1440p 144Hz 1ms gaming monitor yet it features FreeSync with a wide dynamic range, useful gaming features, and a slim design.
+The Pixio PX276 is one of the most affordable 27-inch 1440p 144Hz 1ms gaming monitors yet it features FreeSync with a wide dynamic range, useful gaming features, and a slim design.